niranjankala/niranjankala.github.io/_posts/2023-09-13-unblocking-angular-cli-resolving-the-ps1-error-in-powershell.md

      ```powershell
      Set-ExecutionPolicy RemoteSigned
      ```
-     The "RemoteSigned" policy allows the execution of scripts that are locally created but require a digital signature for scripts downloaded from the internet.
+     The "RemoteSigned" policy allows the execution of locally created scripts that require a digital signature for scripts downloaded from the internet.

    - You might be prompted to confirm the change.
 Type "Y" for Yes and press Enter.